htoma/adventofcode/README.md

 # adventofcode
-Solutions to the Advent of code content, December 2015 http://adventofcode.com/
+Solutions to the Advent of code http://adventofcode.com/